Sudo Slider

 </div>

-When Sudo Slider loads, it makes some buttons, which easily can be targeted with CSS.
+When Sudo Slider loads, it makes some buttons, and adds some CSS classes, which easily can be targeted with CSS.

-This is the resulting HTML using the default configuration.
+This is the resulting HTML using the default configuration, first if you specified the content as an unordered list.

 <div id="slider">